 - Declarations page from your home insurance policy

 How to choose a home equity loan lender

-With many more options for a home equity loan beyond the bank, it’s best to compare different types of lenders so you’ll have a sense of which offer the lowest rates and fees and the most convenience or perks.
+Although you can always start with the lender who provided your primary mortgage, that’s not your only option — or even your best option.
+With many more sources for a home equity loan beyond the bank, it’s best to compare different types of lenders so you’ll have a sense of which offer the lowest rates and fees and the most convenience or perks.

-“You should look for a lender who is upfront with you about the entire loan process, especially the requirements needed to get a loan,” says Rob Cook, vice president of Home Loans at Discover, adding “costs and fees are an important consideration for anyone who is looking for a loan.”
+“You should look for a lender who is upfront with you about the entire loan process, especially the requirements needed to get a loan,” says Rob Cook, vice president of marketing, digital and analytics for Discover Home Loans, adding “costs and fees are an important consideration for anyone who is looking for a loan.”

 If you’re getting a home equity loan, know exactly how much you need to borrow; don’t just accept whatever the lender is willing to offer you, which might be more than you requested.
 Remember: You’re tapping your equity — an asset — and you’ll need to be able to repay the loan or risk losing your home.